Cognigy/Documentation/docs/en/docs/live-agent/reports/supervisor-overview.md

 !!! note
     This chart is only visible with the [Supervisor Role](../roles.md#supervisor).

-As a supervisor, this chart gives you an overview of all conversations related to a specific Inbox and indicates how many conversations came in within the last 24 hours.
-All displayed data are related to that 24 hours timespan.
-Furthermore, you will see an overview of the **Agent Status** and some metrics regarding **Conversation Handling**.
-At the bottom of the report page you will find a list of "Conversations by Agents" showing data of conversations the Agents are working on.
+This report offers an overview of all conversations related to a specific inbox, including the number of conversations received within the last 24 hours.
+All displayed data is relevant to this 24-hour time period.
+Additionally, you will find an overview of the Agent Status and conversation handling metrics.
+At the bottom of the report, there is a list of conversations, indicating the agents' ongoing work.

 The summary of key metrics is represented in the following charts: